eerio/neergaard-logspace-characterization/README.md

 Due to the restrictions on SML/NJ int type the evaluator is limited to 16-bit numbers.

-If you have any questions or comments, please contact
+If you have any questions or comments, please contact peter@mollerneergaard.net

-   Peter M�ller Neergaard
-   Mitchom School of Computer Science
-   Brandeis University
-   Waltham, MA 02454

-   e-mail: turtle@achilles.linearity.org

 [1] S. Bellantoni and S. Cook.
 A new recursion-theoretic characterization of the polytime functions.
 Computational Complexity,